vincenthuang75025/experiments-2/README.md

 race issues w loading data and whatever

 test security
-more info for pub private views some text
+more popovers for days and goals